huntbrooks85/WRAP/README.md

 1. If you intend to publish any of the data gathered by WRAP, please ensure that you correctly acknowledge the sources of the data.

-2. In addition to using the correct acknowledgments for each catalog, please cite "Brook et al. (2023), in prep." when using WRAP for any publication.
+2. In addition to using the correct acknowledgments for each catalog, please cite [Brook et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023RNAAS...7..272B/abstract) when using WRAP for any publication.